Validating XML Patent Filings Against XSD Schemas

 class PatentXSDValidator:

-def __init__(self, xsd_path: Path):
+def __init__(self, xsd_path: Path) -> None:

-self.parser = ET.XMLParser(recover=False, resolve_entities=False)
+self.parser = ET.XMLParser(

-self.schema = ET.XMLSchema(self.xsd_doc)
+self.schema = ET.XMLSchema(ET.parse(str(xsd_path), parser=self.parser))

-def validate_payload(self, xml_bytes: bytes) -> Tuple[bool, List[Dict]]:
+def validate_payload(self, xml_bytes: bytes) -> tuple[bool, list[dict]]:

 try: